Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Who would have thought centuries ago that Marie Tussauds, born in France, would end up becoming one of the most popular names in the world when she learned to mold in wax while working as a housekeeper.
 From her first exhibition in 1776 at the Royal Palace in Paris, her success was such that she was called to work as art teacher to the sister of King Louis XVI and ended up living in the Palace of Versailles itself!

-When her mentor died, Tussauds inherited his entire collection of wax figures and her fame and recognition gave her the nickname of Madame Tussauds and to inaugurate and install, in 1884, what today is the largest collection of figures of celebrities in the world, the Madame Tussauds Museum.
+When her mentor died, Tussauds inherited his entire collection of wax figures and her fame and recognition gave her the nickname of Madame Tussauds and to inaugurate and install, in 1884, what today is the largest collection of celebrity figures in the world, the Madame Tussauds Museum.

 Madame Tussauds Building, London| ©Citizen59